Florida Motorcycle Accidents and Spinal Cord Injuries

 The National Spinal Cord Injury Statistical Center (NSCISC) reports that the leading causes of spinal cord injury (SCI) are motor vehicle accidents, followed by falls.
-This makes motorcycle riders twice as susceptible to a spinal cord injury if they are involved in an accident because of the force of the crash and falling or being thrown from their bike.
+This makes motorcycle riders twice as susceptible to a spinal cord injury if they are involved in an accident because of the force of the crash, the lack of structural protection, and falling or being thrown from their bike.

 Spinal cord injuries are caused by bruising, crushing or tearing the delicate cord tissue, the Florida Spinal Cord Injury Resource Center explains.
 Swelling of the spinal cord after an injury can cause even more damage.
 The primary concern of SCI is paralysis, which may mean either the loss of function in one or more limbs (paraplegia) or over larger portions of the body (tetraplegia).

-According to the NSCISC, lifetime care costs for an SCI victim can easily top $1 million for a 50-year-old and exceed $4 million for a 25-year-old patient.
+According to the NSCISC, lifetime care costs for an SCI victim can be as high as $3.2 million for a 50-year-old and exceed $5.8 million for a 25-year-old patient (in 2022 dollar values).

 At Philip DeBerard, Injury Attorney, we help motorcyclists who have suffered spinal cord injuries in motorcycle accidents through no fault of their own.
 Since 1975, we have helped accident and injury victims obtain the compensation they deserve after motorcycle accidents.